snowtrack/snowtrack-docs/docs/faqs.md

 ### What is a beta version?

-A software that is in **beta** is in a stage where some functionality is not fully implemented yet.
+A **beta** software is in a stagewhere some functionality is not fully implemented yet.
 The software is proven to work under normal conditions but requires additional testing to improve its robustness.

 ### Does Snowtrack require an internet connection?

-No, Snowtrack works perfectly fine when offline since all of the files and versions of your project are stored locally on your computer.
-With online access links and resources are accessible, including a check for updates, but these are entirely optional.
+No, Snowtrack works perfectly fine when offline since all files and versions of your project are stored locally on your computer.
+With online access links and resources are accessible, including an update check, but this is optional.

 ### What is Snowtrack based on?